Blog · Review Essay · Last reviewed June 24, 2026

 The book was written before the current agentic-AI cycle had fully settled into public life, but it reads cleanly in that context.
 Today's systems do not only recognize faces.
 They summarize records, triage applicants, flag behavior, draft reports, moderate speech, personalize feeds, generate synthetic media, and mediate contact between people and institutions.

-That expansion makes Buolamwini's argument more urgent.
+That expansion makes Buolamwini's argument more useful, not less.
 The coded gaze becomes a coded interface: the surface through which an organization asks the world to become machine-readable.
-A chatbot, dashboard, scoring system, camera, identity check, or automated case-management tool can all convert messy human reality into categories the institution can process.
-The danger is not merely technical error.
-The danger is that the institution begins to trust the formatted reality more than the person standing in front of it.
+A chatbot, dashboard, scoring system, camera, identity check, workplace-monitoring tool, or automated case-management screen can all convert messy human reality into categories the institution can process.

 Unmasking AI belongs beside Algorithms of Oppression, Race After Technology, Weapons of Math Destruction, and Automating Inequality.
 All of them challenge the same comfortable story: that computational systems become legitimate because they are technical, scalable, or statistically optimized.